wp-plugins/rs-members/readme.txt

 [rsmembers-login]
 </code>

-Directions of using shortcode in custom template :
+Directions of using shortcode in custom template:
 <code>
 <?php echo do_shortcode( '[rsmembers-login]' ); ?>
 </code>